-Conditions for undertaking the study: The proposed study builds upon the experience and expertise of two PIs from two different fields (social work and applied psychology) with the support of an external advisor (an expert on social policy).
-The first PI, Dr. Nouman, has published multiple papers about policy practice.
+Conditions for undertaking the study: The proposed study builds upon the experience and expertise of two principal investigators from different fields (social work and applied psychology) with the support of an external advisor (an expert on social policy).
+The first PI, Dr Nouman, has published multiple papers on policy practice.
 She leads the Graduate Program for Leadership and Social Change at the University of Haifa.
-As part of her role, the first PI promotes programs for the training of social workers in, teaches courses she has developed in the field, and guides M.A. students in this field.
-In addition, the PI has experience in undertaking large-scale surveys of social workers in Israel (e.g., Nouman et al., 2019; Nouman & Azaiza, 2023) and has established an excellent working relationship with the Ministry of Social Welfare and local social welfare agencies.
+As part of her role, Dr Nouman promotes programs for the training of social workers, teaches courses she has developed in the field, and guides Masters social work students.
+In addition, she has experience in undertaking large-scale surveys of social workers in Israel (e.g., Nouman et al., 2019; Nouman & Azaiza, 2023) and has established an excellent working relationship with the Ministry of Social Welfare and local social welfare agencies.
 These connections will facilitate the collection of the data.
-The second PI, Prof. Gil Luria, has published multiple papers about informal leadership emergence (e.g., Kalish & Luria, 2016, 2021; Luria et al, 2014, 2019; Luria & Berson, 2013) and about organizational climate (Luria, 2019).
-He has conducted multiple large field studies using quantitative, qualitative and mixed-methods analysis.
-Prof. Luria will be the PI of the current study and will be in charge of the applied psychology related measures (leadership emergence, leadership attributes, organizational condition).
-The consultant, Prof. John Gal, is a professor at the school of social work and social welfare at the Hebrew University of Jerusalem, and has published multiple papers about leadership and policy engagement in social work.
-In the current proposed project, Prof. Gal’s theory will be used to explain how informal leaders will be engaged in social policy formulation.
-He will be an external advisor to the PIs, and will communicate with the PIs at each stage of the research.
+The second PI, Prof. Gil Luria, has published multiple papers on informal leadership emergence (e.g., Kalish & Luria, 2016, 2021; Luria et al., 2014, 2019; Luria & Berson, 2013) and organizational climate (Luria, 2019).
+He has conducted multiple large field studies using quantitative, qualitative, and mixed-methods analysis.
+Prof. Luria will be the lead PI for the proposed study and will be in charge of the applied psychology–related measures (leadership emergence, leadership attributes, organizational conditions).
+The consultant, Prof. John Gal, is a professor at the School of Social Work and Social Welfare at the Hebrew University of Jerusalem, and has published multiple papers on leadership and policy engagement in social work.
+In the proposed project, Prof. Gal’s theory will be used to explain how informal leaders engage in social policy formulation.
+He will be an external advisor to the PIs, and will be in communication with them at each stage of the research.

 Bibliography

 AASW (Australian Association of Social Workers) (2020).
 Code of ethics.
-Barton ACT: Author.
+Barton, A. C. T.: Author.

 Abu-Younnis, F., Zriker, A., & Freund, A. (2022).
 The encounter between professional and cultural values of social workers in the Arab sector in Israel: Dilemmas, difficulties and challenges.
-European Journal of Social Work, 25(3), 497-511.
+European Journal of Social Work, 25(3), 497–511.